hendry19901990/AlgorithmsUnlocked/README.md

 ### ```Coding is an art.
 It is a passion of high order.```

-I made it to help others learn algorithms in a better way by actual practice while I was preparing for my Google & Facebook SDE interview.
+I made it to help others learn algorithms in a better way by actual practice while I was preparing for my ```Google``` & ```Amazon SDE interview```.
 Proper documentation and regular coding really helped me a lot.
 I hope this repository will help a fellow engineer to learn someting new.

 ### What is fulfills?